emmajanedrews/base-template/_drafts/is-now-the-best-time-to-sell-your-home-in-our-market.md

 {% include youtube.html %}

-The seasonal market is closing, but home sellers still have time to maximize their sale.
+<center>The seasonal market is closing, but home sellers still have time to maximize their sale.</center>

 If I asked you when is the best time of year to sell your home and told you your possible answers were spring, summer, fall, or winter, which would you choose?